edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 ![Example of an input field with helpter text underneath.](./img/form-helper-text.svg)
 </div>

 Helper text is brief, permanent text below a form field that helps a user provide the right information specific to that input, like entering a unique project name or data point.
-Helper text may wrap to two lines, but it should never extend past the width of its corresponding input field.
+Helper text may wrap to 2 lines, but it should never extend past the width of its corresponding input field.

 Align helper text with the specific input for which it offers assistance.
 If your helper text contains information about the label rather than the input field, place it with the label instead.